 End of Battery life

-The battery will need to be replaced when the battery fault indication persists for several days adaptor is connected and switched on), and then disconnecting the AC adaptor and allowing the monitor to operate from the internal battery alone.
+The battery will need to be replaced when the battery fault indication persists for several days.
+This requires advanced maintenance and a special battery pack after opening the case, so please contact the manufacturer.

 Battery capacity check